TIBCOSoftware/tci-flogo/docs/content/building-extensions/getting-started/prerequisites/Create new category/Understanding of category/Extension/Layout-widgets.md

 ```

 ****
-So an example, where we create an [AWSSQS](https://aws.amazon.com/sqs/) category, with both an activity and a connector called **AWSSQS** would have a complete structure like below
+So an example, where we create a [AWSSQS](https://aws.amazon.com/sqs/) category, with activity,trigger and a connector called **AWSSQS** would have a complete structure like below
 ```
 AWSSQS
 ├───activity